affinidi/affinidi-cli/CONTRIBUTING.md

 - Warn users when they are using a deprecated command or flag.

 - Changing output for humans is usually OK.
 Encourage the usage of machine flags like `--json` or `--quiet`.

+### BFF

+Affinidi CLI uses Backend For Frontend (BFF - backend service for the [Affinidi Dev Portal](https://portal.affinidi.com/)) for authentication and making proxy calls to other Affinidi services such as IAM and VPA.
+Once user is authenticated, BFF stores user's auth tokens in a session and returns to CLI a sessionId, and CLI stores it as described [here](https://github.com/affinidi/affinidi-cli#session-and-configuration-files).
+That sessionId has to be passed to BFF on each request in headers.

+BFF has middlewares that performs token management (including refreshing tokens) and gets project scoped token for proxied calls to IAM and VPA services.

+Please refer to the implementation details (f.e. `affinidi login list-configs` command, [link to code](https://github.com/affinidi/affinidi-cli/blob/main/src/commands/login/list-configs.ts)) how the call is proxied to BFF.

 ---